ferebee/HIP/mobile-emissions-cessation.md

 Use "contingent on *a* veMOBILE decision to stop MOBILE emissions".

+The usage of "the" ties the conditional to HIP-138, but "a" suggests that the decision could be any decision made by veMOBILE to discontinue MOBILE emissions, not necessarily a specific one.

 ## Motivation

 - To align the MOBILE network with the broader Helium ecosystem's move towards simplification and unified tokenomics.